arthur-liberman/vfd-configurations/kvim2/README.md

 # Displays
-This folder contains vfd.conf files for the Le Potato and  Khadas VIM2 boards.
+This folder contains vfd.conf files for the  Khadas VIM2 boards.
 Each file name consists of the board(s) it is intended for, the controller name and the display configuration.
 [How to connect the display](#sbcs)
 ## LCDs
 HD44780 LCD displays are very basic alphanumeric displays.